Jay-snow/octopus-dev/content/blog/first-wordpress-problems/index.md

 Four hours down and I hadn't even started programming for the day yet, so I made a drastic decision.
 I would move away from MAMP entirely.
 I still had XAMPP from a previous project, so I migrated everything from my MAMP /htdocs file to my XAMP /htdocs.

 And wouldn't you know it - another new error.
 This time the root user had invalid permissions.
-I remembered I had changed the password for XAMPP's database from root to ******, but updating that still gave me permission
+I remembered I had changed the password for XAMPP's database from root to ******, so I updated my newly cloned XAMPP wp-config file to have the right password.
+Oddly enough though, I still was hit by a permission error.

-I learned that XAMPP has a tool called "resetbat" that resets the username and password to root (Or something.)
-No dice solving my issue though.
+Returning to Google, I learned that XAMPP has a tool called "resetroot" that resets the root password/privileges for MySQL/PHPMyAdmin.
+I returned Visual Studio Code  and changed the password back on my wp-config file.
+I tried to access my domain - still no luck.

-I checked, double checked, and triple checked any kind of config file I could find.
-The main suspect,  wp-config seemed fine.
+I was completely at wits end now.
+I checked, double checked, and triple checked any kind of database or config file I could find. *Something* had to have the wrong password, and the main suspect, wp-config, seemed fine.

-I started to go crazy until I stepped away and thought about it more.
+I was able to find a temporary workaround on Youtube: [How to make sql server ignore root password](https://www.youtube.com/watch?v=LKE1G4sinBM&t=73s).
+I went to my XAMPP/mySQL/bin/my.ini.
+If you go down to the __mysqld__ section, you can type in this command "skip-grant-tables".
+Now when your server loads, it will not load the [grant tables](http://www.devshed.com/c/a/mysql/the-mysql-grant-tables/), which allows you to connect to the server as root without a password.
+By doing this, I was able to log in and acccess my Wordpress site immediately.

-Ok, I know i'm getting a permission error.
-Why?
-Why am I getting this?
-I slowly and carefully checked the privileges in my phpMyAdmin.
-Everything looked good.
+This also gave the solution to my problem.
+In retrospect, I'm not sure how I managed to miss it for this long.

-I went back to my wp-config file.
-Everything still looked good - but I had a second thought.
  What if I haven't been looking at the *right* wp-config file.

 Lo' and behold, that was my issue.
 I had been updating the password on the *wrong* config file.
-Somehow, within Visual Studio Code, this whole time I was updating my *old* wp-config file from MAMP.
+Somehow, within Visual Studio Code, this whole time I was updating my *old* wp-config file from my MAMP.
 Ugh.

 So in recap, here is my problem tree: